jruizvar/cnn-model/README.md

 The real time identification of particles is a challenging problem in high energy physics experiments.
 The Compact Muon Solenoid (CMS) detector from the CERN's Large Hadron Collider (LHC) relies on the Electromagnetic Calorimeter (ECAL) to identify electrons and photons.
 The ECAL is composed by a barrel section and two endcaps.
-The barrel section is a cylinder of inner radius 1.3 m that comprises 61200 (170 around x 360 lenghtwise) lead tungstate (PbWO<sub>4</sub>) crystals.
-Most energy (approx. 94%) from a single particle is contained in 3x3 crystals.
+The barrel section is a cylinder of inner radius 1.3 m that comprises 61200 (170 around x 360 lengthwise) lead tungstate (PbWO<sub>4</sub>) crystals.
+Approximately 94% of the energy from a single particle is contained in 3x3 crystals.

 Usually, the ECAL information is complemented with other CMS subdetectors to increase the identification efficiency,